leftthomas/NormSoftmax/README.md

-# AREIR
+# REIR
-A PyTorch implementation of AREIR based on the paper [Attentional Randomized Ensembles for Image Retrieval]().
+A PyTorch implementation of REIR based on the paper [Randomized Ensembles for Image Retrieval]().

 ## Requirements
 - [Anaconda](https://www.anaconda.com/download/)